LIFE STORY

 But he faced a dilemma – the need for restrictive policies to cool the Bubble versus the need for polices to expand domestic demand in order to meet US demands for a reduction in Japan’s trade surplus with the US.

-In the end he tried both.
+In the end he tried both, badly.

 I thought he would be progressive in foreign policies.
 But I found him quite rigid on the Northern Territories dispute, which surprised me, given his intellectual flexibility.